 Conforama Logo

-In 2011, the French home goods retailer became owned by Steinhoff International.
+In 2011, the French home goods retailer was acquired by Steinhoff International.
 After changing ownership, it decided to reposition itself and return to television with a new advertising campaign.
 The rebranding included a redesigned logo that eliminated all elements except the main inscription.
 Employees of W&Cie PR agency decided to simplify its look, so they did away with the paradise oasis and multicolored underlays.
 The only thing left is the chain’s name with the typography preserved, and now it’s not yellow but orange.

 Font and Colors